Andy4495/SWI2C/README.md

    - Hardcoded delays should not be necessary at the "slow" signaling speeds inherent in a software-based I2C solution
 - Lack of or incorrect support of clock stretching
 - Improper pin mode settings for indicating a "HIGH" value on SCL or SCK
-  - Since I2C is an open-collector design that requires pull-up resistors, a "high" value on the data and clock lines should be implemented by putting the pin in "INPUT" mode, which effectively disconnects the signal from the I2C bus allows the pull-ups to drive the high level.
+  - Since I2C is an open-collector design that requires pull-up resistors, a "high" value on the data and clock lines should be implemented by putting the pin in `INPUT` mode. `INPUT` mode disconnects the signal from the I2C bus and allows the pull-ups to drive the high level.

 This library implements the I2C protocol without using any hardcoded delays, properly supports clock-stretching, and uses INPUT mode for a HIGH level.